 GRADES 1 - 5

-At the International School of Bergen, we believe that a good start in school is crucial to a child's development; whether children grow to love learning or approach their lives with confidence and openness towards other cultures is in large part the result of their experiences during the early school years.
+We believe that a good start in school is crucial to a child's development; whether children grow to love learning or approach their lives with confidence and openness towards other cultures is in large part the result of their experiences during the early school years.

-As our students progress through our International Baccalaureate Primary Years Programme (PYP) from Grades 1 to 5, they develop increasing independence and a greater sense of responsibility.
-Emphasis is placed on taking action and demonstrating agency in regards to their learning, which is outlined in more detail in our Lower School’s Comprehensive Guide.
+As our students progress through our International Baccalaureate Primary Years Programme (PYP) from grades 1 to 5, they develop increasing independence and a greater sense of responsibility.
+Emphasis is placed on taking action and demonstrating agency in regards to their learning, which is outlined in more detail in our Lower School Comprehensive Guide.
 To ensure to that students are ready to learn it is important that they have all the necessary supplies listed in the Lower School Supply List.

 “Our goal in delivering the PYP is to develop internationally-minded students with the knowledge and skills needed to continue learning into the Middle Years Programme (MYP) or to fit seamlessly into another country’s education system.”